 Obama wrapped up a three-day trip that raised at least $6.9 million for his re-election, including two fundraisers in New Orleans before his appearance at the National Urban League.

 In his speech to the group, Obama avoided mentioning or criticizing his opponent in the presidential campaign, former Massachusetts Governor Mitt Romney.
 Over the past three days, he and his campaign aides have been on the offensive against the Republican challenger, who left the U.S. yesterday for a trip with stops in England, Israel and Poland.

 Speaking to reporters a day earlier at the home of Jim Sinegal, retired chief executive officer of Costco Wholesale Corp.
-(COST), Obama sought to rebut Romney’s accusation that he is hostile to business.
+(COST:US), Obama sought to rebut Romney’s accusation that he is hostile to business.

 “The one thing I do have no patience for is this argument that somehow what I’m criticizing is success,” Obama said.
 “That’s an argument you hear from the other side: Oh, he wants to punish success.
 I want to promote success.”

 Before flying to England, Romney attacked Obama on foreign policy in a speech to the Veterans of Foreign Wars convention in Reno, Nevada.
 He said the Democratic president has weakened the U.S. position in the world and blamed him for leaking national security secrets, deep cuts in the defense budget and mistreating U.S. allies, especially Israel.

 “This is very simple: If you do not want America to be the strongest nation on earth, I am not your president,” Romney told the VFW.
 “You have that president today.”